rcl9/Exidy-Sorcerer-New-Power-Supply/ReadMe.md

 Given the overall tight space tolerances I had determined, there is literally no space between the PSU and the 120v power section, especially the fuse holder.
 In the next photo I added electrical tape around the switch and fuse folder.

 This photo also clearly shows the "Z" (or "L") bracket which I attached to the PSU on the left side which which would allow me to secure it to the yellow stand-off.
 The bolt shown on the right side of the PSU (above the new white plastic stand-off) was "nearly impossible" to secure in place but through magic it did catch the screw.
-Again, I'll say that Mean Well doesn't make it easy to mount these units in a hoziontal plane.
+Again, I'll say that Mean Well doesn't make it easy to mount these units in a horizontal plane.

 <img src="/Images/img14.jpg" alt="" style="width:75%; height:auto;">

-This photo shows how the 120v power and chassic ground were connected to the PSU.
+This photo shows how the 120v power and chassis ground were connected to the PSU.
 Due to the tight tolerances I had to bend up the crimp terminals to 70deg or thereabouts.
-Notice also the placment of the electrical tape.
+Notice also the placement of the electrical tape.

 <img src="/Images/img15.jpg" alt="" style="width:75%; height:auto;">